 3. Chicken Breasts

-Despite being a fantastic topping for all kinds of pastries and other sweet things, coconuts also contain some very important nutrients (fatty acids primarily), and are incredibly high in fiber.
+Despite being a fantastic topping for all kinds of pastries and other sweet things, coconuts also contain some very important nutrients (fatty acids primarily), and are incredibly high in fibre.

 Peanuts are high in all sorts of nutrients, but it is most important to note that they’re full of antioxidants which are proven to offer a large variety of health benefits.
 Peanuts can also make you feel full rather easily, so they are a great choice when dieting.
 However, remember to take it easy on the peanut butter, as its caloric value is rather high – better to stick to regular peanuts if you plan on losing weight.

 Asparagus is known for being one of the most healthy veggies out there, and with good reason.
 The caloric value of asparagus is ridiculously low so there’s no problem with eating a bunch of it, but on the other hand it’s full of vitamin K, which is essential for building strong bones and preventing heart disease.